The Top 5 Manual Deployment Failures-And How They Could Have Been Avoided with Automation

 In manual deployments, a lack of communication can easily cause deployments to fail.
-When humans are responsible for tracking their work or obtaining necessarily authorization, there is a lot of room for error that these requirements will not be met.
+When humans are responsible for tracking their work or obtaining necessarily authorization, there is a lot of room for error.
 For example, if someone resolves an issue on the software without documenting the change, another developer could believe that the issue has not yet been fixed and attempt to make the fix themselves.
-While they are trying to resolve a non-existent issue, this could cause other parts of software to break during their attempts.
+This could cause other parts of the software to break during their attempts to resolve a non-existent issue.
 Additionally, if there is no approval process in place, developers can easily deploy builds before they are ready to go out.

 A simple lack of communication or a miscommunication can lead to disastrous deploys.
-When a deployment fails, through a break or an early deployment without all requirements met, this can cause many people to be affected and shift their attention away from other work as they try to undo the damage.
+When a deployment fails due to a break or an early deployment without all requirements met, many people are affected and must shift their attention away from other work as they try to undo the damage.

 Introducing DevOps tools into the deployment process ensures that communication is a top priority.
 Rather than relying on humans to document their work or notify the necessary personnel, these requirements are integrated into the process.
 For example, before moving forward in a deployment, a developer is required to check a box in the build dashboard that they are the one who resolved a certain issue.
 This allows other developers to know that they no longer have to fix that issue and also will hold the original developer accountable for their work.

 Additionally, Approval Gates can be integrated into the deployment process so that builds cannot move forward without appropriate human approval.
 This reduces the risk of builds being released early or without authorization.